 The Editorial Committee meets approximately 6 times a year on the basis of established agendas.
 The meetings are organised and chaired by DG COMM.

 The Internet editors provide and manage editorial content for the web pages and sites of line DGs and Representations, in particular for the citizen-oriented pages.
-They also assist DG COMM in implementing the Internet strategy throughout EUROPA.
+They also assist DG Communication in implementing the Internet strategy throughout EUROPA.

 This is an interesting but also demanding job.
 Internet editors therefore need: